ZhuChaoY/KGE/README.md

 A Framework of R-GCN enhanced Knowledge Graph Embedding Models (Including TransE, TransH, TransD, ConvKB) by tensorflow.

 ## Main
-(1) Train KGE models by traditional process.
+(1) Pre-train KGE models by traditional process.
-(2) Serve a single layer of R-GCN as encoder, and KGE models as the docoder, fine-tuning the trained KGE models by few epoches. (--add_rgcn True)
+(2) Serve a single layer of R-GCN as the encoder (The pre trained entity embeddings are the input feature of R-GCN), and a KGE model as the docoder, fine-tuning the pre-trained KGE models by few epoches.

 ## Reference
 (1) TransE: Translating Embeddings for Modeling Multi-relational Data